 - Plant a variety that is LOW MAINTENANCE.
 This is the most important thing you can do.
 We recommend the scab free varieties like Crimson Crisp, Enterprise, or Gold Rush.
-Other options are: Liberty, Jonafree.
-These apples are resistant to a major apple disease…apple scab…and that will make your life a lot easier down the road.
-Other varieties are especially hard to care for and should be avoided by beginners are: Gala, Jonathan, Honeycrisp, Golden Delicious.
+Other options are Liberty or Jonafree.
+These apples are resistant to a major apple disease, apple scab, and that will make your life a lot easier down the road.
+Some varieties are especially hard to care for and should be avoided by beginners, including Gala, Jonathan, Honeycrisp, and Golden Delicious.

 - Buying from an actual fruit tree nursery (somewhere online like Starks Brothers) CAN be better (depending on the source) then buying a tree you find at a retail store.
 These trees will come to you bare root.
 If you buy from a retail store, look for a healthy, semi-dwarf tree, and a variety that is low maintenance.

-- You need more than one tree – at least two apple trees…three is better…or you will not have cross pollination and therefore no apples.
+- You need more than one tree (at least two, but three is better) or you will not have cross pollination and therefore no apples.
 Crab apples will pollinate apple trees too.